moby/moby/docs/articles/networking.md

 > container.
 In such conflicting situation, Docker created iptables rules will
 > take precedence and route to the container.

-The `--userland-proxy` parameter, true by default, provides a userland implementation for inter-container and outside-to-container communication.
+The `--userland-proxy` parameter, false by default, provides a userland implementation for inter-container and outside-to-container communication.
 When disabled, Docker uses both an additional `MASQUERADE` iptable rule and the `net.ipv4.route_localnet` kernel parameter which allow the host machine to